Fsu0413/QtCompile/content/Miscellaneous/Notes for this repo.en.md

 ## Decided EOL of current building Qt LTS versions (Updated 2023.1.7)

-tQtC released Qt opensource 5.15.3 for a sudden and all the things changed since then.
+(Updated 2022.3.4) tQtC released Qt opensource 5.15.3 for a sudden and all the things changed since then.
 All of our EOL schedule becomes meaningless.
 We should re-consider the EOL date since Qt 5.15.

 Note: since OpenSSL is currently built on all versions of my build except for WebAssembly, all of my builds should persist until EOL of that specific OpenSSL version.